bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

         3. **Connect.** `ssh -l <user>@login-1.clinic.bihealth.org`

 Access to the BIH HPC clusters is based on the **work groups** (also known as labs, units) and **projects** concepts.
-The work groups [data/folder structure](https://bihealth.github.io/bih-cluster/storage/storage-locations/) can only be accessed by the work group members and is not accessible to other cluster users.
+The work groups [data/folder structure](../../storage/storage-locations/) can only be accessed by the work group members and is not accessible to other cluster users.
 Collaborative projects involving multiple PIs/groups should be realized using the **project** mechanism described below.
 Please note, the **hot** near cluster fast storage is rather expensive and sparse resource which is not intended for long term storage.

 Independent group leaders at BIH/Charité/MDC can request a **work group** on the cluster and name **group members**.
-The work group **leader** (the group PI) has to take responsiblity and undertake the necessary measures to ensure that all **group members** follow the cluster etiquete for fair usage and do not abuse the cluster resources for unethical or illegal purposes.
+The work group **leader** (the group PI) has to take responsiblity and undertake the necessary measures to ensure that all **group members** follow the [cluster policies and etiquette](../policies/) for fair usage and do not abuse the cluster resources for unethical or illegal purposes.
 Major and/or continued violations may lead to exclusion of the work group form the cluster.

 The **leader** may also name one **delegate** (typically an IT savvy Post-Doc) who is allowed to take decision about cluster usage and work group on behalf of the leader.